 Here are some age-appropriate, easy to follow resolutions that you could talk about with your preschooler:

-While these may not seem like the resolutions we are used to making as adults, it is important for children to understand the importance of chores and tasks that will ultimately help them grow.
+While these may not seem like the resolutions we are used to making as adults, these are great habits to get into and positive behaviors.
 The earlier that a child starts learning, the better chance those good habits will stick.

 Schedule a Tour of Our Raleigh Preschool Today